BunyMan/Flower-bot-farmer/README.md

 list of your plants so that it knows what is has to water.

 Here's the link to the bot: https://top.gg/bot/731736201400418314

+If don't know how to get your Discord token, here's a guide: https://pcstrike.com/how-to-get-discord-token/